Llandaff North: Description

 It is located in the north of Cardiff and can be considered a two-part ward, each containing about half the population; a northern section of mainly middle class housing, and a southern section commonly known as the Gabalfa housing estate which consists of public sector and former public sector housing stock.
 When the Community Charge (or Poll Tax) was introduced in 1990 the Gabalfa housing estate and also parts of the Mynachdy housing estate were placed into the new Llandaff North Electoral Ward, and the boundaries of the Gabalfa Electoral Ward were moved and redrawn to create a now separate ward to the south east of the new Llandaff North ward.
 This new Gabalfa ward still includes the Gabalfa Interchange and also some parts of Mynachdy, but no longer includes any of the Gabalfa housing estate.
-It is understood that these changes, which still remain controversial to this day, were brought about so that residents of Gabalfa and Mynachdy could then be charged the much higher rate of Poll Tax which was then being levied on anyone who was "a resident of Llandaff North".
 Llandaff North is located directly north of Llandaff but is an electoral ward which falls within the wider parliamentary constituency of Cardiff North.
 This constituency is known as a key marginal and is one of a handful within the United Kingdom which is decisive in a British General Election.
 Being mainly middle-class and "swing voters" the residents of Llandaff North are of some interest to national politicians.

 Llandaff North is quite a small and quiet residential area which is served by a number of village shops, including cafes, a pharmacy and an artisan bakery.
 The south-western boundary of Llandaff North is formed by the River Taff which also separates Llandaff North from Llandaff.
 These two areas are linked by a road bridge which spans this river, where Llandaff Rowing Club is located, and which also provides a view of Llandaff Cathedral.
 The Welsh name, Ystum Taf, means "bend in the River Taff".

 Llandaff North is also home to Hailey Park along the River Taff, with large playing fields, tennis courts and two children's playgrounds.
 The land that became Hailey Park was originally donated by Claude Hailey.